tsimafei-markhel/Fireworks.NET/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/em6rtw0cj5lre0k4?svg=true)](https://ci.appveyor.com/project/tsimafei-markhel/fireworks)

-Fireworks.NET is a .NET implementation of [Fireworks Algorithm for Optimization](http://www.cil.pku.edu.cn/research/fa/) (FWA) and its variations.
+Fireworks.NET is a .NET implementation of swarm intelligence [Fireworks Algorithm for Optimization](http://www.cil.pku.edu.cn/research/fa/) (FWA) and its variations.

 ###Project Purpose
 This project is aimed at creating a set of .NET "building blocks" for FWA - and build some variations of FWA from these "blocks".